Intro to Mesh Integrity

 Clean topology from start saves time later

-Experience teaches recognition of problem patterns
+Experience teaches you recognition of problem patterns

 When in doubt, start over rather than fix complex broken geometry